The abandoned Youngstown & Southern Railroad Smith’s Ferry Branch moved coal from barges along the Ohio River at Smith’s Ferry, Ohio.

 To avoid having to use the PRR to reach Youngstown, Pittsburgh Coal desired to construct a $3 million 5 branch line along Beaver Creek from Negley south to Smith’s Ferry.
 4 It would include a tunnel at Grimms Bridge.

 The PRR and the P&LE railroads sought to halt construction, seeing that Pittsburgh Coal would bypass their lines in favor of their own direct route.
 4 5 It would amount to a $2.5 million revenue drop for the PRR.
 5

-In preparing for construction, the Y&S sought permission from the township to abandon a 963-foot section of roadway so that the railroad could construct their branch.
+In preparing for construction, the Y&S sought permission from the township to abandon a 963-foot section of the roadway so that the railroad could construct their branch.
 5 In return, the railroad would construct a new roadway for the township.
 The Cleveland & Pittsburgh Railroad (C&P), a PRR subsidiary, pleaded with the Beaver, Pennsylvania common pleas court to stop construction deny the railroad permission to construct the new roadway.
-The C&P claimed that maintenance of the new highway would be cost prohibitive for the township.
+The C&P claimed that maintenance of the new highway would be cost-prohibitive for the township.

 On October 14, 1932, the court dismissed the injunction request.
 5

 Construction of the Smith’s Ferry Branch began in 1932.
 6 Grading and bridge erection was completed by the Hine-McKinley Company and the Reilly & Quinn Company of Youngstown in the fall.
 4 6